Gander International Airport Lounge

-Gander is a small town in central Newfoundland, about 60 miles from the eastern coast, which juts into the North Atlantic Ocean.
+Gander is a small town in central Newfoundland, about 208 miles (335 kilometers) from the eastern coast, which juts into the North Atlantic Ocean.
 It’s a sparsely populated part of the province, which is sparsely populated itself.
 But it’s in a strategic spot for aircraft flying over the North Atlantic Ocean, which is how the airport came to feature on the world stage.

-During World War II, Gander was the only operative airport in this maritime area, and it became the main staging point for the movement of Allied aircraft to Europe.
+During World War II, Newfoundland was dominion of Britain.
+Due to its strategic importance, the airport was turned over to the Canadian government for the duration of the war.
+Gander became one of the main staging points for the movement of Allied aircraft to Europe.
 Post-war, it was at the crossroads of transatlantic flights and remained an important refueling stop for many years.
 Everyone from Hollywood movie stars to pop stars to world leaders touched down in Gander.

-Gander’s global importance as touch down point faded when jumbo jets started crossing the Atlantic nonstop in the 1960s.
-Air traffic dwindled, and with it the need for a large airport terminal.
+Gander’s global importance as a touch down point faded when jumbo jets from more western points started crossing the Atlantic non-stop in the 1960s.
+Air traffic dwindled in Gander, and with it the need for a large airport terminal.